EAWF/EAWF/README.md

 [![bg][banner]][website] <img src="https://raw.githubusercontent.com/EAWF/EAWF/master/images/BitcoinHere.png" valign=middle align=right /><br/>***EAWF, Bob Holden***
 ### Current Projects
-* :construction: [MIT App Inventor][AI2] Working on various bitcoin related project to help anyone write an app that accepts payments in bitcoin.
+* :construction: [MIT App Inventor][AI2] Working on various bitcoin related projects to help anyone write an app that accepts payments in bitcoin.
 * :seedling: I'm learning more about how to work with GitHub and its features, like this page!
 ### My Businesses
 * <img src="https://github.com/EAWF/EAWF/blob/master/images/logo.png" valign=middle height=17>EAWF was a managed VPS Hosting Company providing affordable web domain hosting for primarily small business and individuals.
 The business was closed effective October 31st, 2021 due to increasing governmental and banking cartel mismanagement which upset the delicate balance of the business world.